 - Make sure that your tent is well-grounded and not wobbly.
 As beaches are airy and unlevelled, the tent may get uprooted if the wind is too strong.

 - Select a tent that has UV protection and is well ventilated and durable, providing the baby with fresh air and protection from direct sunlight.

 - Carry an inflatable baby pool for the baby to sit or swim in next to your tent.
 This will give the baby a fun time and will stay distracted in it.

 - Make sure you keep a beach umbrella to avoid direct sunlight.
-This will also help to keep the baby cool and maintain its normal body temperature.
+This will also help keep the baby cool by maintaining their normal body temperature and prevent tanning.

 - Make a play area that is sand-free as babies tend to put everything inside their mouths.
 So, make a safe and clean area for them to sit and play in with their beach toys.